Alliance Trust CEO steps down from board as Elliott forces overhaul

 Garrett-Cox, who will continue as chief executive of Alliance Trust Investments, has long been battling demands from shareholders to tackle the fund's underperformance and the gap between its shares and the value of the assets it holds.

-The 127-year old trust, with total assets of 3.3 billion pounds ($5 billion), said on Thursday it planned to sell non-core investments, including its fixed income, mineral rights and property assets, and cut costs to produce savings of 6 million pounds next year.
+The 127-year old trust, with total assets of 3.3 billion pounds, said on Thursday it planned to sell non-core investments, including its fixed income, mineral rights and property assets, and cut costs to produce savings of 6 million pounds next year.
 It plans to make its board fully independent, consisting solely of non-executive directors.

 Chairman Karin Forseke dismissed suggestions by shareholder advisory group ShareSoc that the changes may not be enough to satisfy Elliott, which has a 14 percent stake in Alliance Trust.